nightingaleproject/vrdr-dotnet/README.md

 For API documentation for the DeathRecord class, [click here](VRDR/DeathRecord.md).

 #### Usage
-This library is published on NuGet, so including it is as easy as:
+This package is published on NuGet, so including it is as easy as:
 ```xml
 <ItemGroup>
   ...